camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/07-model-api/04-fluent-builder-api.html.md

 ## Extend a process with the fluent builder API

-With the fluent builder API you not only can create processes you can also extend existing processes.
+With the fluent builder API you can not only create processes, you can also extend existing processes.

 For example imagine a process containing a parallel gateway with the id `gateway`.
 You now want to add another execution path to it for a new service task which has to be executed every time.